DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 <!-- default badges end -->
 # Dashboard for ASP.NET Core — Integrate AI Assistant based on Azure OpenAI

 This example is an ASP.NET Core application with integrated DevExpress BI Dashboard and an AI assistant.
 User requests and assistant responses are displayed on-screen using the DevExtreme [`dxChat`](https://js.devexpress.com/jQuery/Documentation/24_2/ApiReference/UI_Components/dxChat/) component.
-An AI Assistant [custom dashboard item](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item) is based on the `dxChat` widget.
+The AI Assistant is implemented as a [custom dashboard item](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item) based on the `dxChat` widget.

 ![DevExpress BI Dashboard - Integrate an AI Assistant](images/dashboard-ai-assistant.png)